andreas-wienes-private/andreas-wienes-private.github.io/_posts/2021-11-21-csd-2021-snake-jazzz.md

 What is the difference between format() and replace() ?

-It's time for a small example with Python.
+It's time for a small experiment with Python.

 ```python
 print("This is a short text".replace("short", "very short"))